-The St Ives Jousting Tournament featuring the inaugural World Jousting Championship will take place twice daily on both Saturday and Sunday, with the coveted St Ives Medallion and the Sword of Valour for the world champion awarded to the tournament victor on Sunday afternoon.
+The St Ives International Solid Lance Jousting Tournament will take place twice daily on both Saturday and Sunday, with the coveted St Ives Medallion awarded to the tournament victor on Sunday afternoon.
 Over two days, the Jousting Tournament will see jousters from across the globe attempt to claim the glory of the St Ives medallion.

 The Medieval Villages are a stroll through the centuries, from the mysterious Dark Ages to the enlightenment of the High Middle Ages.
 Each village has been faithfully reconstructed from historical manuscripts, illustrations and paintings to create a fun, authentic and immersive experience for you.

 Full Flight will offer demonstrations throughout the both days of the Faire.
 This interactive show will include many different birds of prey, from owls to eagles, and a recreation of a 15th Century mounted hunt, where birds will be flown from horseback to catch a very 21st Century prey – a robot rabbit.